How do you make espresso coffee?

 This is a question of eternal debate here at Rave HQ, and a point of contention between all of us.
 Nutation during tamping will affect the grind you use, effectively forcing you to use a coarser grind to achieve similar extractions as your non-nutating brethren.
 Whatever you choose, stay consistent and stick with it.

 No matter whether we’re using an on-demand or our single dose grinder, we are aiming to get our coffee from puck to cup in 25-35 seconds.
-With the advent of refractometers, lighter roasts and less fines in the grinds, we’ve found that the time is less important than previously thought (our extraction window used to be 25-29 seconds, quite a liberal jump!).
+With the advent of refractometers, lighter roasts and fewer fines in the grinds, we’ve found that the time is less important than previously thought (our extraction window used to be 25-29 seconds, quite a liberal jump!).
 As mentioned earlier we use precision engineered VST 20g baskets using 20.5g (to within a one bean tolerance) to produce a beverage weight of 42g, no more triple rizzies up in here!

-If your extraction is too slow (over extracted) i.e takes more than 35 seconds throw it in the sink with a look of disgust, rinse your cup and adjust your grinder particle size larger/coarser.
+If your extraction is too slow (over extracted) i.e takes more than 35 seconds to throw it in the sink with a look of disgust, rinse your cup and adjust your grinder particle size larger/coarser.
 Don’t waste your taste buds on a shot that isn’t even in the ballpark.

-If your extraction is too fast (under extracted) i.e takes less than 25 seconds adjust your grinder particle size smaller/finer.
+If your extraction is too fast (under extracted) i.e takes less than 25 seconds to adjust your grinder particle size smaller/finer.
 Again, don’t waste your taste buds, throw it away and wait to hit the targets, then taste and adjust.

 Just a quick note - if you are using pre-ground coffee, well… shame on you, go and buy a grinder, a burr grinder at that!
 I’m joking, kind of, well not really…